 It’s during this time that increasing resources are dedicated to your online presence and social media platforms become more active, taking advantage of user-generated content.

 Your growth in hospitality businesses doesn’t go unnoticed.
 Big companies are now starting to see the potential of the area and start to invest money in the region.
 They build large hotel complexes and sell package holidays (a package might include travel, accommodation, food, and excursions).
 The number of visitors swells dramatically, impacting job opportunities for people in the local region, in both tourism and infrastructure.
+Home values increase as visitors decide to call your community home.

 It’s at this time that economic development begins to follow suit in department growth.
 An effort is given to strong marketing to attract larger businesses and entrepreneurship.
 It’s important to avoid common mistakes other municipalities make during this phase of growth.

 In the consolidation stage, new problems begin to emerge.
 The local economy is probably dominated by tourism, and more and more of your workforce is relying on tourism.
 This creates a void in other professions like construction or infrastructure.
-Buildings begin to show signs of neglect and older econ0mic functions start to decline.
+Buildings begin to show signs of neglect and older economic functions start to decline.

 As more people visit, facilities are now fully utilized.
-This may cause some resentment with locals that have not benefited from tourism or from the loss of the distinct identity that the destination once had.
+This may cause some resentment among locals that have not benefited from tourism or from the loss of the distinct identity that the destination once had.
 They feel that the local culture is being washed away by a more cosmopolitan, generic look and feel.

 This is the time to strongly consider discussions with your community, working together to bring back the things that made your destination great in the first place.
 Essentially, you need a brand review.